Active Substance: pertuzumab

-Perjeta is used to treat adults with breast cancer which is ‘HER2-positive’ (where a specific protein called ‘HER2’ is found on the surface of the cancer cells).
+Perjeta is a cancer medicine for treating adults with ‘HER2-positive’ breast cancer (where a protein called ‘HER2’ is found on the cancer cells).

-Perjeta can be used to treat metastatic breast cancer (cancer that has spread to other parts of the body) that has not already been treated with chemotherapy medicines or medicines designed to attach to HER2, or breast cancer that has come back after treatment and cannot be removed by surgery.
-In these cases, Perjeta is used together with trastuzumab and docetaxel (other cancer medicines).
+Perjeta is used for metastatic breast cancer (cancer that has spread to other parts of the body) that has not already been treated with chemotherapy medicines or medicines designed to target HER2, or for breast cancer that has come back locally after treatment and cannot be removed by surgery.
+In these cases, Perjeta is used with trastuzumab and docetaxel (other cancer medicines).

 How is Perjeta used?

-Treatment with Perjeta should only be started under the supervision of a doctor who is experienced in using cancer medicines and in a hospital setting where resuscitation equipment is available.
-The HER2-positive status of the patient’s cancer must be determined in advance of treatment with Perjeta by suitable tests.
+Perjeta can only be obtained with a prescription and treatment should be started under the supervision of a doctor who is experienced in using cancer medicines and in a hospital setting where resuscitation equipment is available.
+The HER2-positive status of the patient’s cancer must be confirmed by suitable tests before starting treatment with Perjeta.

-Perjeta is given by infusion into a vein.
-The recommended first dose is 840 mg given over a period of one hour.
-This is followed by a dose of 420 mg every three weeks given over a period of half an hour to one hour.
-When used in the earlier stages of breast cancer, treatment with Perjeta should continue until the patient undergoes surgery.
+Perjeta is available as a concentrate to be made into a solution for infusion (drip) into a vein.
+The recommended first dose is 840 mg given over one hour.
+This is followed by a dose of 420 mg every three weeks, with each dose given over half an hour to one hour.
+When used for earlier stages of breast cancer, treatment with Perjeta should continue until the patient has surgery.
 For metastatic cancer, treatment should continue until the disease gets worse or the side effects become unmanageable.
-Treatment should be temporarily interrupted if the patient experiences certain side effects.
+Treatment with Perjeta should be stopped permanently if the patient gets certain side effects.

 How does Perjeta work?

-The active substance in Perjeta, pertuzumab, is a monoclonal antibody.
-A monoclonal antibody is an antibody (a type of protein) that has been designed to recognise and attach to a specific structure (called an antigen) that is found on certain cells in the body.
-Pertuzumab has been designed to recognise and attach to HER2, a protein found on the surface of HER2-positive cancer cells.
+The active substance in Perjeta, pertuzumab, is a monoclonal antibody, a type of protein that has been designed to attach to HER2, a protein found on HER2-positive cancer cells.
 By attaching to HER2, pertuzumab stops HER2 producing signals that cause the cancer cells to grow.
-It also activates cells of the immune system, which then kill the cancer cells.
+It also activates cells of the immune system (the body’s natural defences), which then kill the cancer cells.

 For the full list of all side effects and restrictions with Perjeta, see the package leaflet.